Nastel/TNT4J/README.md

 ```

 ### Measurements & Metrics
 TNT4J is not just about logging messages, it is also about measurements and metrics.
 Metrics such as elpased time, CPU, memory, block/wait times as well as user defined metrics.
-TNT4J allows you to asnwer what was performance at the time of the logged event or what was the value of a user defined metric.
+TNT4J allows you to answer the state of CPU, memory, user defined metrics at the time of the logged event.
 ```java
 // post processing of activity: enrich activity with application metrics TrackingLogger logger = TrackingLogger.getInstance(this.getClass());